Tigr (military vehicle): History

 The Tigr was first shown at the IDEX exhibition in 2001.
 Pilot production started in 2004 with 96 vehicles.
 The Russian Army officially adopted the GAZ-2975 into service at the end of 2006.
 The vehicle was then officially manufactured in 2007.

 China co-produced the Tigr with Russia after it initially refused to grant them a full license.
-110 Tigrs were delivered from 2008-2010 and are in service with the Chinese Public Security police.
+One hundred ten Tigrs were delivered from 2008 to 2010 and are in service with the Chinese Public Security police.
 Some saw use publicly in the 2008 Beijing Olympics and in the 2009 Xinjiang riots.

 Five Tigrs, fully assembled, were delivered with five more in kit form for assembly while 100 were assembled in China under Beijing Yanjing Motor Company.
 The contract was reported at the International Salon of Weapons and Military Equipment exhibition (MVSV-2008) in August 2008.
 Yanjing Motor-made vehicles are known as YJ2080C and YJ2081C, the differences are the engines installed and the weight.

 During the 2010 Interpolitex exhibition, MIC presented the upgraded version of Tigr-the VPK-233114 Tigr-M-with a new YaMZ-534 diesel engine, additional armour and an NBC protection system.
-This new Tigr-M entered service with the Russian army during the first half of the 2013.
+This new Tigr-M entered service with the Russian army during the first half of 2013.
 Mass production and the export version have already been launched with a 205 hp engine.

 Tigr armoured cars were reported to be among the AFV's deployed by Russia during its annexation of Crimea.

 In early March 2015, OSCE inspectors spotted "a camouflaged Tigr-type armoured personnel carrier" guarding a DPR Checkpoint, close to the village Shyrokyne east of Mariupol.

 In 2011, "Rosoboronexport" has offered Azerbaijan to create a licensed production of armored vehicles on its territory.

 Since 2015, Tigr vehicles are used by the Syrian Army in fight with opposition and extremist groups.